juancmsilva/Juancms2k/README.md

 - 👋 Hi, I’m Juan Carlos.
 - 👀 I’m interested in Web Developer
 - 🌱 I’m currently learning Programação em JavaScript
-- 📫 How to reach me e-mail?juancms2k@gmail.com
+- 📫 How to reach me e-mail: juancms2k@gmail.com

 <!---
 Juancms2k/Juancms2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.